jandre/brosquery/README.md

 ## What?

-It's a module for loading `bro` logs as tables in osquery.
+This project builds an OSQuery module `libbro.so` for loading `bro` logs as tables in osquery.

 The logs are *dynamically* loaded into tables from the `bro` logs installation directory.
 They are created as tables based on their log file name, except pre-pended with `bro_`.
 E.g., `conn.log` -> table `bro_conn`.